WolframResearch/WolframClientForPython/docs/docpages/advanced_usages.rst

 Local Kernel Evaluation
 ****************************

-The following sections provide executable demonstrations of the local kernel evaluation features of the client library.
+The following sections provide executable demonstrations of the local evaluation features of the client library.

 .. note ::
-    all examples require the setting of the variable **kernel_path** to the path of a local Wolfram kernel.
+    all examples require a local Wolfram Engine installed in the default location.

 Evaluation Methods